Mintz Law Firm

 Breach of Duty

 Breach of duty is where negligence begins to be established.
-Once it’s proven that someone owed you a duty of care, your or your attorney must prove that they breached that duty.
+Once it’s proven that someone owed you a duty of care, you or your personal injury attorney must prove that they breached that duty.
 Proving they breached their duty involves establishing a negligent action or inaction that led to the accident.
 In the case of a negligent company, if they released a product without the proper warning of risks, that is negligent behavior.

 Damages can refer to the injuries, losses, or pain that a victim suffers.
 In personal injury law, it often refers to the monetary award the victim can receive.
 You or your attorney must prove that the monetary award you’re asking for is justified by determining the extent of the harm done and the effects that harm has on your life and may continue to have long term.